 Simply mix 45% water with 45% rubbing alcohol and 10% sudsy ammonia.

-You’re outside anyway so the smell shouldn’t get too strong.
+You’re outside anyway, so the smell shouldn’t get too intense.

 We recommend a magnetic window cleaner to avoid the smell and hassle of mixing your own.

 Modern windows have the handy dandy feature of tilting inward to make cleaning easier.

 Older windows don’t offer this feature, and you’ll have to go outside to clean them.

 You’ll probably need a stepladder to get up high enough to reach the top.

 Second-floor windows are even worse, and you’ll need an extension ladder and very good balance to clean those.

 Step 1: Spray down the window with the garden hose to loosen up the dirt.

 Step 2: Using a sponge mop, scrub down the glass with your cleaning solution.

 Step 3: Spray down the window with water again to remove the soap.